onlinews/online_ws/docs/Ch_2_RunFirstStudy.md

 ![AddCollaborator](./img/AddCollaborator.PNG)

+## 2.4.
+More on version control / Git
+It can take some time until you get used to synchronizing your changes constantly with GitLab.
+At some point you will notice that you are essentially just repeating the same couple of steps again and again, but to be honest, only practice will really make you feel comfortable with version control.

+PsychoPy really makes things easy for you via the `Sync` button, but we can strongly encourage to spend half an hour on [Git/GitLab](https://docs.gitlab.com/ee/gitlab-basics/) and [how to deal with it](https://gist.github.com/m-kyle/fb0f3e9edc369adfcac7) (and [video tutorials](https://www.youtube.com/watch?v=Jt4Z1vwtXT0)).
+This will prove very helpful in cases where more troubleshooting is required.

 # 3. Download a study from Pavlovia
 Pavlovia has the nice feature of enabling the [sharing of experiments](https://pavlovia.org/explore) - with some more information [here](https://psychopy.org/online/usingPavlovia.html).
 On the one hand, it can help people to stop reinventing the wheel, and on the other hand, it can reward people who are sharing their experiments (so please click on the ```Star``` of repositories you like and use).
 Each of the studies [listed](https://pavlovia.org/explore) can be tested online.
 You can also see the code and the repository of these public studies.